Ikarthikmb/gardener-groot/README.md

 ## Introduction

 The plants are like all the other living organisms, they take care of themselves and sometimes dry while unable to help themselves.
 Someone external has to look after those like a gardener does.
+This project is built using Raspberry Pi.

+The device collects the sensor value from all the inputs and updates the row of  `database-groot.csv` file for every 30 seconds.
+Alternatively, runs the motions detection code for every 2 seconds, any motion identified will be emailed to the authorised person.
+All the data is logged to to the file `database-groot.csv` and is emailed before the execution is stopped.

 ![All the components used](https://github.com/Ikarthikmb/gardener-groot/blob/master/images/2020-04-14%2021.34.30.jpg)

-This project is a hardware and software based.
-The tools used
+**Hardware Components:**

 1. Raspberry Pi
 2. Pi Camera